JEFFTIMES/linux/systemctl-and-systemd.md

 - reloading the systemd after the editing, `$ sudo systemctl daemon-reload`.

-## adjusting the system state with targets
+## Adjusting the system state with targets

 targets are special unit files that describe a system state or synchronization point. the targets file have .target suffix. units that are part of the process can sync with targets by indicating in their configuration that they are WantBy= or RequiredBy= the targets.